 Why is it better?

-In 2019, the current best laptop under $200 isn’t actually a true laptop at all, Instead, it’s a Chromebook model from Samsung that ditches Windows 10 entirely and opts for the Chrome OS.
+In this year, the current best laptop under $200 isn’t actually a true laptop at all, Instead, it’s a Chromebook model from Samsung that ditches Windows 10 entirely and opts for the Chrome OS.

 At under $199, this nifty little notebook gives you fast boot up speeds and plenty of power for having multiple apps open at once.
 You won’t find a better laptop without either going refurbished or picking up a much more expensive machine.